Comparisons and Predictions for Collisions of deformed $^{238}$U nuclei at $\sqrt{s_{NN}} = 193$ GeV: Theoretical Model

 Historically, the first hydrodynamic models of heavy-ion collisions were developed with an emphasis on the fluid dynamics of QGP \cite{Venugopalan:1990jt,Sollfrank:1996hd,Kolb:1999it,Morita:1999vj,Nonaka:2000ek,Kolb:2000fha, Kolb:2000sd,Huovinen:2001cy,Hirano:2001yi,Morita:2002av,Hirano:2002ds,Huovinen:2006jp}.
 The initial states used by these first models were mainly geometric in nature~\cite{Miller_2007}.
 Once the relevance and success of early heavy-ion collision simulations were established, the need for a more physically accurate and detailed initial state model became apparent.
 IP-Glasma, a QCD- and saturation-based model, was first introduced in 2012~\cite{Bjorn_gluon} and quickly became the standard in the field.
 It is based on the Colour Glass Condensate (CGC) effective field theory \cite{McLerran_1994,PhysRevD.49.3352,Iancu_2002} and classical gluon production \cite{Gyulassy:1997vt,Kovchegov:1997ke,Krasnitz_1999,Krasnitz_2003,Dumitru:2001ux}.

 To model heavy-ion collisions, one must first generate the nuclei.
 In this study, we use the deformed Woods-Saxon distribution, given by

 to generate nucleon configurations.
-Here, $\rho_0$ denotes the nuclear density, $R_0$ is the unmodified nuclear radius and $a$ is the nuclear skin depth.
-Parameters $\beta_l$ multiply the spherical harmonic functions $Y_l^0(\theta)$ and generate deformation about the $x$ and $y$ axes.
-The parameters used in this study of $^{238}$U are $R_0 = \qty{6.784}{\femto\meter}$, $a = \qty{0.556}{\femto\meter}$, $\rho_0 = 1$, $\beta_2 = 0.28$ and $\beta_4 = -0.0035$ and were taken from~\cite{osti_6477756}.
-A comparison between an undeformed and a deformed nucleus using the parameters used in this study is presented in Fig.~\ref{fig:compara}.
-Other parameters, such as the triaxial deformation parameter $\gamma$ and the hextupole deformation parameter $\beta_3$ may be factored into $R(\theta)$ to obtain a whole suite of nuclear deformations.
-However, these parameters are yet to be measured for $^{238}$U.
+Here, $\rho_0$ denotes the nuclear density (which is calculated such that the Woods-Saxon distribution integrates to 1), $R_0$ is the unmodified nuclear radius and $a$ is the nuclear skin depth.
+Real parameters $\beta_l^m$ multiply the spherical harmonic functions $Y_l^m(\theta,\phi)$ and generate deformation about the $x$ and $y$ axes.
+The parameters used in this study of $^{238}$U and $^{197}$Au are presented in Tab.~\ref{tab:params}.
+We see that all deformed parametrizations include quadrupole ($l=2$) and hexadecapole ($l=4$) moments, while others associated with triaxiality $\gamma$ are only included for the Deformed $^{197}$Au parametrization, as no evidence currently suggests that such parameters are relevant for $^{238}$U. A comparison between an undeformed and a deformed nucleus using the parameters used in this study is presented in Fig.~\ref{fig:compara}.

 The Woods-Saxon distribution is a simplistic yet effective model for sampling nucleon positions, as evidenced by its widespread use in the field.
 However, as with any simple model, one must understand its limitations.
-The $\beta_l$ deformation parameters are model-dependent, in so far as their extraction must figure in the Woods-Saxon distribution.
+The $\beta_l^m$ deformation parameters are model-dependent, in so far as their extraction must figure in the Woods-Saxon distribution.
 Also, the distribution itself does not account for important nucleon-nucleon correlations, which more recent studies have shown to have sizable effects in generating physically accurate nuclei configurations~\cite{ALVIOLI2009225,dalal2022nucleonnucleon}.
 Therefore, it should be understood that all of the results presented in this paper carry an inherent systematic uncertainty.

 Following nucleon sampling, the impact parameter for the event is sampled from

 where $b_{\mathrm{max}} = \qty{8}{\femto\meter}$ and $b_{\mathrm{min}} = \qty{0}{\femto\meter}$.
 The boundaries were fixed with the goal of rejecting as few events as possible due to their peripherality since deformation effects are only tangible in central collisions of deformed nuclei.
 The nuclei configurations are then shifted symmetrically by ${b}/{2}$ in the $x$-direction.
 The spatial distribution of nucleons is then projected into the transverse plane.